ARM-software/psa-api/doc/crypto/api/ops/key-encapsulation.rst

     .. warning::
         A :code:`PSA_SUCCESS` result from `psa_decapsulate()` does not guarantee that the output key is identical to the key produce by the call to `psa_encapsulate()`.
 For example:

-        *   Some key-encapsulation algorithms do not authenticate the encapsulation data.
+        *   Some key-encapsulation algorithms do not authenticate the ciphertext.
-            Manipulated encapsulation data will not be detected during decapsulation.
+            Manipulated ciphertext will not be detected during decapsulation.
         *   Some key-encapsulation algorithms report authentication failure implicitly, by returning a pseudo-random key value.
-            This prevents disclosing information to an attacker that has manipulated the encapsulation data.
+            This prevents disclosing information to an attacker that has manipulated the ciphertext.
         *   Some key-encapsulation algorithms are probablistic, and cannot guarantee that decapsulation will result in an identical key value.

         It is strongly recommended that application uses the output key in a way that will confirm that the derived keys are identical.

     .. admonition:: Implementation note

-        For key-encapsulation algorithms which involve data padding when computing the encapsulation data, the decapsulation algorithm **must not** report a distinct error status if invalid padding is detected.
+        For key-encapsulation algorithms which involve data padding when computing the ciphertext, the decapsulation algorithm **must not** report a distinct error status if invalid padding is detected.

         Instead, it is recommended that the decapsulation fails implicitly when invalid padding is detected, returning a pseudo-random key.

 Support macros
 --------------

-.. macro:: PSA_ENCAPSULATION_SIZE
+.. macro:: PSA_ENCAPSULATE_CIPHERTEXT_SIZE
     :definition: /* implementation-defined value */

     .. summary::
-       Sufficient encapsulation buffer size for `psa_encapsulate()`, in bytes.
+        Sufficient ciphertext buffer size for `psa_encapsulate()`, in bytes.

     .. param:: key_type
         A key type that is compatible with algorithm ``alg``.
     .. param:: key_bits
         The size of the key in bits.
     .. param:: alg
         A key-encapsulation algorithm: a value of type `psa_algorithm_t` such that :code:`PSA_ALG_IS_KEY_ENCAPSULATION(alg)` is true.

     .. return::
-       A sufficient output buffer size for the specified algorithm, key type, and size.
+        A sufficient ciphertext buffer size for the specified algorithm, key type, and size.
 An implementation can return either ``0`` or a correct size for an algorithm, key type, and size that it recognizes, but does not support.
 If the parameters are not valid, the return value is unspecified.

-       If the size of the output buffer is at least this large, it is guaranteed that `psa_encapsulate()` will not fail due to an insufficient buffer size.
-The actual size of the output might be smaller in any given call.
+        If the size of the ciphertext buffer is at least this large, it is guaranteed that `psa_encapsulate()` will not fail due to an insufficient buffer size.
+The actual size of the ciphertext might be smaller in any given call.

-        See also `PSA_ENCAPSULATION_MAX_SIZE`.
+        See also `PSA_ENCAPSULATE_CIPHERTEXT_MAX_SIZE`.

-.. macro:: PSA_ENCAPSULATION_MAX_SIZE
+.. macro:: PSA_ENCAPSULATE_CIPHERTEXT_MAX_SIZE
    :definition: /* implementation-defined value */

     .. summary::
-       Sufficient output buffer size for `psa_encapsulate()`, for any of the supported key types and key-encapsulation algorithms.
+        Sufficient ciphertext buffer size for `psa_encapsulate()`, for any of the supported key types and key-encapsulation algorithms.

-       If the size of the output buffer is at least this large, it is guaranteed that `psa_encapsulate()` will not fail due to an insufficient buffer size.
+        If the size of the ciphertext buffer is at least this large, it is guaranteed that `psa_encapsulate()` will not fail due to an insufficient buffer size.

-       See also `PSA_ENCAPSULATION_SIZE()`.
+        See also `PSA_ENCAPSULATE_CIPHERTEXT_SIZE()`.